gallopingBull/WorkstationSetup/README.md

 # WorkstationSetup
- Automates Windows workstation setup by downloading and installing essential applications, utilities, and packages.
+ WorkstationSetup is a collection of PowerShell and batch scripts designed to automate the setup process for my workstation.
+These scripts download and install essential applications, utilities, and packages, ensuring a seamless and efficient configuration tailored for my regular needs.

 # Notes